Wal-20/cli-chat-app/app-requirements.md

 - Solve the issue where the token isn't read on a different device, it is still saved however,
 - Implement unique field constraints for models such as chatroom titles, user names
 - When starting the app logged in, the main chat model displays all chatrooms without pagination, not the case when starting not logged in
-- implement realtime Typing Indicators, send only one ws event, sleep for 4 seconds, remove 'user is typing' after 6 seconds of not sending a ws typing event:
--- client sends wsTyping event, set a 6 sec timer to remove 'user is typing..' -> set state isTyping to true, while true don't send wsTypingEvent -> sleep for 4 seconds then set isTyping = false